 <ESMA_QUESTION_DLT_2>

-Notarization services are a very promising blockchain application [11]: the bitcoin blockchain (the most secure one, since the effort/cost for its manipulation is prohibitive) can be used for the trustless time-stamping of simple documents and the anchoring of arbitrarily large databases.
+Notarization services are a very promising blockchain application [11]: the bitcoin blockchain (the most secure one, since the effort/cost for its manipulation is prohibitive) can be used for the trustless time-stamping of documents and the anchoring of arbitrarily large data set.
 A generic data file can be hashed to producing a short unique identifier, equivalent to its digital fingerprint.
-Such a fingerprint can be associated to a bitcoin transaction and hence registered on the blockchain: the blockchain immutability then provides robust non-repudiable time-stamping that can always prove without doubt the existence of that data file in that specific status at that precise moment in time.
+Such a fingerprint can be associated to a bitcoin transaction, the bitcoin amount being irrelevant, and hence registered on the blockchain: the blockchain immutability then provides robust non-repudiable time-stamping that can always prove without doubt the existence of that data file in that specific status at that precise moment in time.
 This generic process is even undergoing some standardization to achieve third party auditable verification [12].
-It could be used to satisfy the regulatory prescriptions [13] for broker-dealers for storing required records exclusively in non-rewriteable and non-erasable electronic storage media.
-WORM (write once read many) optical media has been used so far, but it is quite impractical, especially for large data set; instead, compliance could be easily achieved anchoring rewritable data source to the blockchain, providing accurate and secure timestamping resilient to manipulation.
+Broker-dealers could use it to satisfy the regulatory prescriptions [13] for storing required records exclusively in non-rewriteable and non-erasable electronic storage media.
+WORM (write once read many) optical media has been used so far, but it is quite impractical, especially for large data set; instead, compliance could be easily achieved anchoring rewritable data sources to the blockchain, providing accurate and secure time-stamping resilient to manipulation.

 In general, applications based on cryptographic proofs and digital IDs are promising, even if there is no explicit evidence of relevant use cases for the securities markets so far.
 Moreover, such applications often use only the cryptographic tools popularized by bitcoin, not really requiring a blockchain or a DLT at all.